This image is a photo-montage of two different shots, a Rainbow Lorikeet portrait and a flying wild flock.

 This unique image is printed on special Ilford Gallerie paper, smooth pearl, 310gsm.

-This print is also part of a fundraiser for Vets for Compassion in response to the current Australian Bushfire Emergency.
+This print is part of a fundraiser for Vets for Compassion in response to the current Australian Bushfire Emergency.

-At the moment they are in bush fire areas, treating some of the thousands of animals who have survived the worst bushfire in history.
+They have been treating some of the thousands of animals who have survived the worst bushfire in history.

 "Over the coming months, we need your support to continue this treatment, through the provision of funds for medical supplies such as anaesthetics, darts, antibiotics etc.